-The City of Greeley makes limited use of video surveillance systems at City work sites and in City vehicles.
+The City of Greeley makes use of video surveillance systems at City work sites and in City vehicles.
+Employees should refer to and be familiar with the City's video monitoring and recording policies.
 Video surveillance systems are primarily used to record areas or activities where there are public and/or cash transactions.
 Video surveillance cameras are generally not used to observe employee work areas, and are never used in areas where employees would have an expectation of privacy, such as restrooms or locker rooms.